 The Karoo 2 lasted 8.5 hours.
 However, the conditions were entirely different.
 I tested Edge 1040 in the summer and Karoo 2 in the winter.
 Furthermore, it was already about a year old device.

-Is the Edge 1040 Solar version worth the $150 price difference?
+Unfortunately, I haven’t tested Edge 1040 Solar yet.
+But is it worth the $150 price difference?

 Well, it depends on your use case.
 If you do multi-day (weeks) bike-packing trips without electricity access, then yes.
 Otherwise, it’s more of a gimmick than a must-have feature.